Skip to content

 }

-Page records include optional SEO-relevant fields when available: meta_robots, x_robots_tag, rel_next, rel_prev, word_count, markdown, byline, excerpt.
+Page records include optional SEO-relevant fields when available: meta_robots, x_robots_tag, rel_next, rel_prev, word_count, markdown, byline, excerpt, outgoing_link_errors.

 This format is streamable - pages are written as they are crawled, so the file is always in a valid state even if the crawl is interrupted.